coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/learn/post.md

 After binding resolves to success or failure, the agent must evaluate whether its affordance cone remains consistent with the observed episode.

-If the evidence indicates that the current cone is incomplete, over-broad, or semantically fragmented, the agent must perform at least one of:
+Binding failures are epistemic evidence that the affordance cone was overly narrow or structurally incomplete.
+In the case of failure, the agent must perform at least one of:

 1. Widen the cone of the bound port
 2. Narrow the cone of the bound port